slashrsm/bsv_rpc/README.md

 **Warning:** Library is under active development and will most likely keep changing in the foreseeable future.

-Most of the things should work with any Bitcoin flavour (Bitcoin Core, Bitcoin Cash), but I do currently not test with any other implementation than Bitcoin SV.

 ## Features

 * API to work with basic Bitcoin structures